 When can I request a rent increase?

-A rent increase may be requested at any time after the first twelve months of the lease by sending a 60-day notice to SHRA to request a change to the terms of tenancy to the tenant using the form linked below.
-The rent increase amount must be within the parameters of the market conditions for similar units in the area.
-The tenant must also be served with a 60-day notice of rental increase and a copy sent to SHRA.
-After the request is processed, both the owner and tenant will be mailed a notice of approval or denial.
-RFTA Supplemental Form (List of Amenities)
+A rent increase may be requested at any time after the first twelve months of the lease by sending a 60-day notice to SHRA to request a change to the terms of tenancy to the tenant using your own form, along with a RFTA Supplemental Form (linked below).

 How can I change who is responsible for payment of utilities?

 After the first twelve months of the lease with your tenant, and as long as the lease does not state otherwise, you may request a change of utility responsibilities to alter who (owner or tenant) is responsible for the cost of a utility using the form linked below.
 Please note the form requires both the owner or property manager’s signatures and the tenant’s signature.
 The Housing Authority is required to execute a new lease and contract when there are changes to the type of utility or payment responsibility which may affect the amount of tenant rent and/or housing assistance payment.
 Utility Respons.
 Change Form

 How can I submit a change of Ownership or Payee for the property?

 When there is a change in ownership or payee information for a property that is currently in a HCV contract with the Housing Authority, please submit the Change of Ownership or Payee form, W-9 form, and all required information.
 Ownership Payee Change Form